CarsonWebster/cookie-isle/workers/newsletter-signup/README.md

 A Cloudflare Worker that handles newsletter signups from the Cookie Isle "Coming Soon" page and forwards them to Google Sheets via Google Apps Script.

+Includes automatic **Unsubscribe URL generation** for use with Gmail Mail Merge campaigns.

 ## Architecture

 ```